Geodesic planes in a geometrically finite end and the halo of a measured lamination: Introduction

 A geodesic plane's behavior near the convex core boundary, on the other hand, is more subtle.
 In \cite{exotic_plane}, the second named author constructed an explicit example of a geodesic plane in a convex cocompact acylindrical hyperbolic 3-manifold that is closed in the interior of the convex core, but not in the whole manifold.

 We also refer to \cite{khalil2019geodesic, apollonian_elem} for some recent developments in the geometrically finite setting.

-\paragraph{Geodesic planes in a geometrically finite end} In this paper, we focus on the final piece missing from the discussions above, and study geodesic planes outside the convex core of a geometrically finite 3-manifolds with incompressible boundary.
+\paragraph{Geodesic planes in a geometrically finite end} In this paper, we focus on the final piece missing from the discussions above and study geodesic planes outside the convex core of a geometrically finite 3-manifold with incompressible boundary.
 An \emph{end} of $M$ is a connected component of $M\backslash\Int(\core(M))$.
 Since the planes of interest are contained entirely in an end, we may as well assume $M$ is a quasifuchsian manifold (see \S\ref{sec: quasifuchsian}).
 In this case, $M$ has two ends $E_\pm$, corresponding to the two components $\Omega_\pm$ of the domain of discontinuity.
 The boundary $X_\pm=\partial E_\pm$ is isometric to a hyperbolic surface of finite area, piecewise totally geodesic, bent along a \emph{bending lamination} $\mathcal{L}_\pm$.
+Note that we allow cusps for $X_\pm$.

+Each complement of $E_\pm-\mathcal{L}_\pm$ is called a \emph{flat piece}, bordered by complete geodesics in $\mathcal{L}_\pm$.
+Geometrically, a flat piece is either an ideal polygon, or contains closed curves that are not homotopically trivial (see Figure~\ref{fig:flat_pieces}).
+We refer to \S\ref{sec: quasifuchsian} and \cite{bending} for more details on the geometry of convex core boundary.

 Let $P$ be a geodesic plane contained in $E_+$, and $C$ a boundary circle of $P$.
 Then $C$ is contained completely in $\overline{\Omega_+}$.
-We have the following possibilities: \begin{enumerate}[topsep=0 mm, label={(\roman*)}, itemsep=0 mm] \item $P$ meets the convex core boundary, and $|C\cap\Lambda|\ge2$ (such a plane is called a \emph{support plane}, and the corresponding circle a \emph{support circle}); \item $P$ is disjoint from but accumulates on the convex core boundary, and $|C\cap\Lambda|=1$ (such a plane is called an \emph{asymptotic plane}, and the corresponding circle an \emph{asymptotic circle}); \item $P$ is bounded away from the convex core boundary, and $C$ is disjoint from the limit set. \end{enumerate}
+We have the following possibilities: \begin{enumerate}[topsep=0 mm, label={(\roman*)}, itemsep=0 mm] \item $P$ meets the convex core boundary, and $|C\cap\Lambda|\ge2$ (such a plane is called a \emph{support plane}, and the corresponding circle a \emph{support circle}).
+Note that a support plane meets the convex core boundary in a flat piece or a leaf of the bending lamination. \item $P$ is disjoint from but accumulates on the convex core boundary, and $|C\cap\Lambda|=1$ (such a plane is called an \emph{asymptotic plane}, and the corresponding circle an \emph{asymptotic circle}). \item $P$ is bounded away from the convex core boundary, and $C$ is disjoint from the limit set. \end{enumerate}

 For Case~\ref{case: bounded}, since the action of $\Gamma$ is properly discontinuous on the domain of discontinuity, the orbit of $C$ only accumulates on the limit set.
 This implies that $P$ is closed in $M$.